chinawsb/qmsgpack-delphi/README.md

 QMsgPack is not a desgin time package.So just place QMsgPack files into search path and add to your project.

 ### Support
-· Topic in Website (http://www.qdac.cc/?cat=44),CHINESE only
+· Topic in Website (http://www.qdac.cc/?cat=44) ,CHINESE only

 · Mail to author (chinawsb@sina.com)